lidofinance/lido-improvement-proposals/LIPS/lip-41.md

 secondsPerEpoch = slotsPerEpoch * secondsPerSlot
 finalizationDefaultShift = ceil(requestTimestampMargin / secondsPerEpoch)

+finalizationShift = finalizationDefaultShift

+if isBunkerMode:
-defaultRequestsBorderEpoch = max(
+    finalizationShift = max(
-    0,
-    referenceEpoch - finalizationDefaultShift,
+        finalizationDefaultShift,
+        BUNKER_FINALIZATION_DELAY_EPOCHS,
     )

-if not isBunkerMode:
-    safeBorderEpoch = defaultRequestsBorderEpoch
-else:
-    bunkerRequestsBorderEpoch = max(
-        0,
-        referenceEpoch - bunkerFinalizationDelayEpochs,
-    )

-    safeBorderEpoch = min(
+safeBorderEpoch = max(0, referenceEpoch - finalizationShift)
-        defaultRequestsBorderEpoch,
-        bunkerRequestsBorderEpoch,
-    )
 ```

 The resulting epoch is converted to the timestamp at its start and passed to the existing [finalization algorithm](https://docs.lido.fi/guides/oracle-spec/accounting-oracle/#finalization).
-Report cadence, FIFO ordering, share-rate accounting, batch construction and limits, pause handling, and the available-ETH budget can make actual finalization later.
+All existing queue constraints, including FIFO ordering and the available-ETH budget, remain unchanged, so actual finalization may occur later.

 ### Configuration